Scholar Athletes

 Contact Us

-Mr. Harmon indicated the national organization was making efforts to organize chapters throughout the country and was pleased that the group was anxious to establish one here.
+Mr. Harmon indicated the national organization was making efforts to organize chapters throughout the country and was pleased that the group was anxious to establish one in Greater New Haven.
 A motion was made, “to organize a chapter known as the New Haven County Chapter of the National Football Foundation and Hall of Fame”.
 The original officers were Frank Birmingham, President, Joel Alderman, Vice President, Paul Wingate, Treasurer and Jim Coogan, Secretary.

 The first scholar athlete dinner was held the following May 21 at the Hotel Taft in New Haven and five young men were honored, including John Bowman of Choate School, David Crosby of Milford High School, George Nowak of Hopkins Grammar School, E. Donald Lewis of Sacred Heart High School of Waterbury and Paul Titus of North Haven High School.
 The scholar athlete dinner has continued every year since.
 A second dinner was added each fall from 1963 to 1971 honoring outstanding citizens until it was made part of the scholar athlete dinner each spring.

-Since that first dinner was held over 1000 scholar athletes have been recognized for their achievements and success, and over $125,000 in scholarships has been awarded over the years to applicants at the annual banquet.
+Since that first dinner was held almost 1200 scholar athletes have been recognized for their academic achievement and their community and school activities.
+Since then over $125,000 in scholarships has been awarded to applicants at the annual banquet.

-In April 1993 the chapter voted to change our name to The Gene Casey- New Haven County Chapter, after former President and Executive Director Gene Casey for his thirty-one years of service.
-No one was more dedicated, or gave more to the chapter, then Gene.
-Sadly Gene passed away in 1997.
+In April 1993 the chapter voted to change our name to The Gene Casey- New Haven County Chapter, after former President and Executive Director Gene Casey for his thirty-one years of leadership and commitment to the organization.
+During the 70’s, 80’s and 90’s no one was more dedicated, or gave more to the chapter, then Gene.
+Sadly he passed away in 1997.

-Overall the chapter remains very active and is always looking for new members who want to be part of such a great organization as the National Football Foundation.
-At present there are over 120 members from the private sector, education and coaching ranks.
-Applications are available on the chapter web site for those interested.
+Overall the chapter remains very active and is always looking for new members who want to be part of such an outstanding organization as the National Football Foundation.
+At present there are over 100 members from the private sector, education and coaching ranks.
+Applications are available on the chapter web site www.newhavenfootballfoundation.com for those interested.

 View Past Presidents